enginBozkurt/Competitive-Programming--Bootcamp/README.md

 # Competitive Programming Bootcamp

-## Algorithm Design tricks and Data Structure problems for Competitive Programming
+## Algorithm design tricks and Data Structure problems for Competitive Programming

 My collection of solutions  to various data structures and algorithms problems